What is Statistical Arbitrage?

 Statistical Arbitrage comprises a set of quantitatively driven trading strategies which exploit the relative price movements across thousands of financial instruments by analyzing the price patterns and the price differences between financial instruments.
 The end objective of such strategies is to generate alpha (higher than normal profits) for the trading firms.

-Statistical Arbitrage is quite popular among HFT and quant traders.
-Any arbitrate opportunity arising due to misquote in prices can be very advantageous to a technological driven trading strategy.
+Statistical Arbitrage is quite popular among High Frequency Trading and quant traders.
+Any arbitrage opportunity arising due to misquoting in prices can be very advantageous to a technology-driven trading strategy.
 Such opportunities may exist only for a few seconds in the market before the prices get re-adjusted, but those few moments are enough for a speed trading strategy to make money from.

-Statistical Arbitrage is (NOT) risk free
+Statistical Arbitrage Is (NOT) Risk-Free

+However, in the case of statistical arbitrage, it is not so simple.
 Statistical arbitrage uses mathematical models to identify statistical mispricing in the prices of highly correlated stocks.
 The arbitrage opportunity depends on the ability of the market prices to return to the predicted means.
 In periods of financial crisis, such strategies would be quite risky.

-Pair Trading and Statistical Arbitrage are (NOT) different
+Pair Trading And Statistical Arbitrage Are (NOT) Different

 Correlation reflects the relationship between two stocks in terms of price returns.
-However, it is not a robust indicator that measures long term movements because it is sensitive to small-time deviations.
+However, it is not a robust indicator that measures long-term movements because it is sensitive to small-time deviations.

 Co-integration measures the relationship between price movements of two stocks over long time periods and can serve as an additional parameter to find the pairs.